Pre-trained Large Language Models Learn Hidden Markov Models In-context: Impact of HMM Properties on Convergence

-Across a range of HMM configurations, we find that in-context learning with pre-trained LLMs consistently outperforms empirical learning baselines.
-A representative example is shown in Figure~\ref{fig:bench_compare}.
+Across a range of HMM configurations, we find that LLM consistently outperforms empirical learning baselines.
+A representative example is shown in Figure~\ref{fig:bench_compare} left two panels.
 Among the $n$-gram models with $n \in \{1, \dots, 4\}$, the bigram model performs best, aligning with its role as the maximum likelihood estimator for first-order Markov chains.
 However, because HMM observations are not Markovian when $H(\vB) > 0$, the bigram model is inherently suboptimal.
 Trigram models converge more slowly than bigram due to increased data sparsity and resulting estimation bias.
+Spectral learning algorithm converges to optimal prediction with longer context.
+Note that at early context its hidden‑state belief update becomes numerically unstable because the sample complexity of spectral learning scales as $\mathcal O (M^2L)$, which is 512 context length in the Figure \ref{fig:bench_compare} setting.
 The Baum–Welch (BW) algorithm, while given the correct HMM structure and leveraging expectation-maximization, suffers from nonconvex optimization.
 Its global convergence is not guaranteed.
-Even when averaging across multiple random seeds and 4096 samples per setting, BW converges slowly and often unreliably.
-LSTM baselines, despite their flexibility, require significant computational resources and exhibit unstable accuracy across varying context lengths.
-Using the Hellinger distance metric, we find that LSTMs converge more slowly to the true output distribution compared to ICL.
+Even when averaging across multiple random seeds and $4{,}096$ samples per setting, BW converges slowly and often unreliably.
+LSTM and Transformer baselines, despite their flexibility, require significant computational resources and exhibit unstable accuracy across varying context lengths.
+Transformer performs better than LSTM, which suggests attention mechanism plays important role for learning to predict HMMs.
 Notably, LLMs via ICL demonstrate clearly superior behavior across all baselines—achieving faster, more stable convergence to the ground-truth distribution and highlighting their surprising efficiency in modeling HMMs.

-On the other hand, the conditional predictor $P(O_{t+1} \mid O_{t-k:t})$ can approach Viterbi-level performance, particularly when the mixing rate is low.
+On the other hand, in Figure \ref{fig:bench_compare} right, the conditional predictor $P(O_{t+1} \!\mid\!
+O_{t-k:t})$ can approach Viterbi-level performance, particularly when the mixing rate is low.
 This observation suggests that approximate prediction using a truncated observation history can be nearly as effective as statistically optimal inference in fast-mixing regimes, motivating the conjecture discussed in Section~\ref{subsec:spectral}.